publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stIII/ch53/m__us_usc_t49_s5311.md

         The remainder of net project costs—

+            (A) may be provided in cash from non-Government sources;

+            (B) may be provided from revenues from the sale of advertising and concessions;

-            (A) may be provided from an undistributed cash surplus, a replacement or depreciation cash fund or reserve, a service agreement with a State or local social service agency or a private social service organization, or new capital;
+            (C) may be provided from an undistributed cash surplus, a replacement or depreciation cash fund or reserve, a service agreement with a State or local social service agency or a private social service organization, or new capital;

-            (B) may be derived from amounts appropriated or otherwise made available to a department or agency of the Government (other than the Department of Transportation) that are eligible to be expended for transportation;
+            (D) may be derived from amounts appropriated or otherwise made available to a department or agency of the Government (other than the Department of Transportation) that are eligible to be expended for transportation;

-            (C) notwithstanding subparagraph (B), may be derived from amounts made available to carry out the Federal lands highway program established by section 204  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 23; and
+            (E) notwithstanding subparagraph (B), may be derived from amounts made available to carry out the Federal lands highway program established by section 204  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of title 23; and

-            (D) in the case of an intercity bus project that includes both feeder service and an unsubsidized segment of intercity bus service to which the feeder service connects, may be derived from the costs of a private operator for the unsubsidized segment of intercity bus service as an in-kind match for the operating costs of connecting rural intercity bus feeder service funded under subsection (f), if the private operator agrees in writing to the use of the costs of the private operator for the unsubsidized segment of intercity bus service as an in-kind match.
+            (F) in the case of an intercity bus project that includes both feeder service and an unsubsidized segment of intercity bus service to which the feeder service connects, may be derived from the costs of a private operator for the unsubsidized segment of intercity bus service, including all operating and capital costs of such service whether or not offset by revenue from such service, as an in-kind match for the operating costs of connecting rural intercity bus feeder service funded under subsection (f), if the private operator agrees in writing to the use of the costs of the private operator for the unsubsidized segment of intercity bus service as an in-kind match.

         (4)  __Use of certain funds__  __.—__